dynolabs/strapi-country-select/README.md

 ## ⚙️ Installation

-To install the Strapi Advanced UUID Plugin, simply run one of the following command:
+To install the Strapi Country Select Plugin, simply run one of the following command:

 ```
 npm install strapi-country-select